Variational approach to photonic quantum circuits via the parameter shift rule: Experimental implementation

 This preliminary section aims to provide insight into the operation and effectiveness of a $N$-photon parameter shift rule that follows from Eq. \eqref{eq:parshift} with $R=N$.
 In particular, we focus on the verification of 1- and 2-photon rules by sending two indistinguishable photons from the source to the integrated interferometer.
 We select a portion of the 6-mode circuit that implements a 3-mode transformation and we inject the photons in the input configurations $[1,0,1]$, where the string expresses that the two photons are injected from modes 1 and 3 (see Fig. \ref{fig:tritter}a).

 The structure of the interferometer is the ideal testbed to understand how the $N$-photon rule works.
 The transition function that links the input string to the photon counts in one of the outputs $\{[1,1,0], \, [1,0,1], \, [0,1,1] \}$ is in the form of Eq.~\eqref{eq:trig_func_s} and depends in general on the three phases highlighted in orange in Fig. \ref{fig:tritter}a), so that in general $f=f(\theta_1, \theta_2, \theta_3)$.
-In particular, we consider the functions $C_{110}(\theta_2)$, $C_{110}(\theta_1)$ and $C_{011}(\theta_3)$ which correspond to the two-photon counts in the output configurations indicated in the subscripts, while the angles in the parentheses are the phases varied in the application of the parameter shift rule (see Fig. \ref{fig:tritter}b).
+In particular, we consider the functions $C_{110}(\theta_2)$, $C_{110}(\theta_1)$ and $C_{011}(\theta_3)$ where $C_{ijk}(\theta)$ correspond to the two-photon coincidence counts for two photons exiting from the output configuration $[i,j,k]$, while the angles in the parentheses are the phases varied in the application of the parameter shift rule (see Fig. \ref{fig:tritter}b).
 We expect from the previous derivation that the $n$-photon rule with $N$ equal to the number of photons in the circuit, in our case $N=2$, always works in order to estimate both the function averages and partial derivatives.
 However, the structure of the circuit and the presence of possible symmetries could allow to use a simplified photon rule that involves a lower number of photons.
 We discuss in detail such an intuition.